Emetophobe/unitconverter/README.md

 The following prefix options are currently supported:

-    none        - don't use prefix scaling (default) si          - use SI prefix table
+    none        - don't use prefix scaling (default) metric      - use metric prefix table
-    binary      - use binary prefix table
-    bit         - use bit prefix table (kilo to quetta) byte        - use bit and binary tables all         - use SI and binary tables
+    binary      - use binary prefix table (kibi to yobi) bit         - use bit prefix table (kilo to quetta) byte        - use bit and binary tables all         - use metric and binary tables

 Units can also be combined to create composite units.
 You can create a composite unit from any of the defined units (excluding temperature units).
 Temperature units use a custom conversion function and don't work with other units for now.

-As an example, you can create a speed unit by dividing a `length` unit by a `time` unit:
+For example you can create a speed unit by dividing any `length` unit by any `time` unit:

     $ python3 convert.py 1 metre/second inches/day -p 2
     1 metre/second = 3401574.8 inches/day